 This prospectus is not a prospectus for the purpose of the EU Prospectus Regulation (as defined below).
 This prospectus has been prepared on the basis that any offer of the notes in any member state of the European Economic Area ("EEA") will be made pursuant to an exemption under the EU Prospectus Regulation from the requirement to publish a prospectus for offers of the notes.
 Accordingly, any person making or intending to make an offer in a EEA member state of the notes may only do so in circumstances in which no obligation arises for any of JPMorgan Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Wells Fargo Bank, National Association, the underwriters of the offered notes or any of their respective affiliates to publish a prospectus pursuant to Article 3(1) of the EU Prospectus Regulation or supplement a prospectus pursuant to Article 23 of the EU Prospectus Regulation, in each case, in relation to such offer.
-None of JPMorgan Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Mells Fargo Bank, neurophane Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Wells Fargo Bank, National Association or supplement a prospectus pursuant to Article 23 of the EU Prospectus Regulation, in each case, in relation to such offer.
 None of JPMorgan Chase Bank, Chase Card Funding, Chase Issuance Trust, Wilmington Trust Company, Wells Fargo Bank, National Association, the underwriters of the offered notes or any of their respective affiliates have authorized, nor do they authorize, the making of any offer of the notes in circumstances in which an obligation arises for any such person to publish a prospectus for such offer.
 The expression "EU Prospectus Regulation" means Regulation (EU) 2017/1129 as amended and includes any relevant implementing measure in any EEA member state.